givanse/d3tools/README.md

 ## How to use
  * Click on the names of the monsters to mark or un-mark them as done.
  * If you are done with the file and you want to save it for later, do this:
-   * With the mouse, right click on the page.
+   * With the mouse, `right click` on the page.
    * Select `save as...`
-   * Next time use the downloaded file and overwrite when you save changes again.
+   * Next time use the downloaded file and overwrite it when you save new changes.